Get alerts of updates about «Events, gatherings and activities»

 At sporting events for people under the age of 20, participants, guardians, spectators and others who are present without responsibilities during the event, shall be counted in the total number of people.

 At "open events" that often take place outdoors, such as pop-up concerts, the rules for events also apply.
 If these events are to be carried out, the event area must be physically delimited (within a fenced area, an area surrounded by barricades etc.) Delimitation is necessary to be able to limit the number of participants and be able to register participants to have an overview of who is present.

 Number of participants at events that last over time

 For events that last for a longer time, cohorts with up to 200 participants can be replaced during the day.
 The cohorts must be changed in a way that meets infection control requirements and there must be no contact between the cohorts.

-Employees or contractors who are responsible for the event are not counted in the number of participants at the event.
-Employees and organisers can be the same for both cohorts.
+Employees or contractors who are responsible for the implementation of an event are not counted as part of the number of participants.
+Employees and organisers can be the same for multiple cohorts.

 The organiser is responsible for:

 - having an overview of who is present, in order to assist the municipality in the event of subsequent contact tracing.
 If it is necessary to make a list of participants with contact details for this purpose, this should be deleted after 14 days.
 The organiser shall inform those present that an overview is being made.